aronfarber/aronfarber.github.io/content/nyc.md

 The reason why I'm staying here is that I [refuse to drive cars](/bicycling), and New York City lets me keep that up.
 This way, I don't have to go through the trouble of expatriating to the Netherlands.

-Big dense cities are also more efficient and less extractive on nature, so on principle I think it's a good place to live.
+Big dense cities are also more efficient and less extractive on nature than suburbs, so on principle I think they're a good place to live.

-So yeah, it's a great city and I'm fortunate to be able to live here.